Mitchell scores 35, leads Jazz past Grizzlies 126-110

 Grizzlies: Valanciunas has collected 168 rebounds in his last 11 games. … Memphis scored 32 points off 22 Jazz turnovers.

-Jazz: Mike Conley did not play (right hamstring injury management). … Matt Thomas made his debut after Utah acquired him from the Raptors earlier in the week.
+Jazz: Conley was out for right hamstring injury management. … Matt Thomas made his debut after Utah acquired him from the Raptors earlier in the week.
 Thomas finished with zero points and three turnovers in six minutes.

 UP NEXT